jmandel/interop-2019-nprms/ehi-export.md

 While it's more verbose, advantages of this approach are:

 * doesn't require extension properties in the FHIR async response payload
-* could sale up to complete database export across all patients, where the number of files is large enough that listing them all in a single API payload is impractical (specifically: tihs gives the server a way to keep the async status response small, and split a long list of exported file URLs across as many ndjson files as needed)
+* could scale up to complete database export across all patients, where the number of files is large enough that listing them all in a single API payload is impractical (specifically: tihs gives the server a way to keep the async status response small, and split a long list of exported file URLs across as many ndjson files as needed)